singnet/dev-portal/tutorials/index.md

       excerpt: Getting started with Python for your AI Service
       cta: Read more
       url: '/tutorials/python-service'
-    - title: How to Write an Opencog Service to SingularityNET
+    - title: How to Write an OpenCog Service to SingularityNET
       excerpt: Getting started with OpenCog for your AI Service
       cta: Read more
       url: '/tutorials/opencog-service'